mecha2k/ml-algorithm-trading-2nd/master/README.md

 This [chapter](04_alpha_factor_research) outlines the key takeaways of this research as a starting point for your own quest for alpha factors.
 It also presents essential tools to compute and test alpha factors, highlighting how the NumPy, pandas, and TA-Lib libraries facilitate the manipulation of data and present popular smoothing techniques like the wavelets and the Kalman filter that help reduce noise in data.
 After reading it, you will know about:
 - Which categories of factors exist, why they work, and how to measure them,
-- Creating e alpha factors using NumPy, pandas, and TA-Lib,
+- Creating alpha factors using NumPy, pandas, and TA-Lib,
-- How to denoise data using wavelets and the Kalman filter,
+- How to de-noise data using wavelets and the Kalman filter,
-- Using e Zipline offline and on Quantopian to test individual and multiple alpha factors,
+- Using Zipline to test individual and multiple alpha factors,
-- How to use Alphalens to evaluate predictive performance using, among other metrics, the information coefficient.
+- How to use [Alphalens](https://github.com/quantopian/alphalens) to evaluate predictive performance.

 ### 05 Portfolio Optimization and Performance Evaluation